Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 September 2024 20.30.51 UTC
+- WIB: Kamis, 26 September 2024 21.27.08 UTC
-- WITA: Kamis, 26 September 2024 21.30.51 UTC
+- WITA: Kamis, 26 September 2024 22.27.08 UTC
-- WIT: Kamis, 26 September 2024 22.30.51 UTC
+- WIT: Kamis, 26 September 2024 23.27.08 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: technology
+Kategori: funny